What is microalbuminuria?

 What sorts of conditions result in microalbuminuria?

-Many conditions can potentially lead to microalbuminuria.
-These include inflammatory conditions (e.g., dental disease, chronic skin disease, bowel inflammation, etc.), infectious disease (e.g., feline leukemia virus, feline immunodeficiency virus), metabolic disorders (e.g., diabetes mellitus, hyperthyroidism, etc.), hypertension (high blood pressure), and cancer.
+Many conditions can potentially lead to microalbuminuria. including inflammatory conditions (e.g., dental disease, chronic skin disease, bowel inflammation), infectious disease (e.g., feline leukemia virus, feline immunodeficiency virus), metabolic disorders (e.g., diabetes mellitus, hyperthyroidism), hypertension (high blood pressure), cancer, and kidney disease.

 - there are obvious signs of inflammation, infection, or bleeding in the urinary system.
-The large amount of inflammatory protein in the urine would give a falsely high reading on the ERD.
+The large amount of inflammatory protein in the urine would give a falsely high microalbuminuria reading.

-What sample is needed to do the ERD test for microalbuminuria?
+What sample is needed to test for microalbuminuria?

 All that is needed is a small amount of urine collected in a sterile container.
 The sample can be stored in the refrigerator for up to 24 hours, but your veterinarian may want to collect fresh urine from your cat for the test.